Disclosure: We may get commissions for purchases made through links in this post

 How Long Does Binchotan Charcoal Take To Work?

-Some people argue it’s annoying having to actually (shock horror) ‘wait’ for the water to purify, but to me this is just reflective of modern day culture’s ‘now’ philosophy.
-If you want to enjoy the benefits of Binchotan purified water, you need to wait a few hours.
-That’s just the way it is and as nature intended.
+Some people find it’s annoying to ‘wait’ for the water to purify, but If you want to enjoy the benefits of Binchotan purified water, you will need to wait a few hours.

 If you use a large capacity container, (5 litres for example) & re-fill it every night, you’ll have water ready to use the next morning.
 So with a bit of discipline, it’s possible to have a constant supply of drinking water for most needs.